Westview’s Ty Simpson named TSSAA Class 2A Mr. Football

 After winning the Class 2A State Championship on Saturday, Simpson was also named the Gatorade Player of the Year in Tennessee on Monday.

-Simpson has committed to the University of Alabama and plans to sign with the Crimson Tide next week.
+Simpson has committed to the University of Alabama and will officially sign with the Crimson Tide on December 15.